mapbox/mapbox-unity-sdk/documentation/docs/02-known-issues.md

 - Minimum iOS version supported is 8
 - Minimum Android version supported is 15
 - Android duplicate library check is only performed automatically in Unity 5.6+ (run the unit test in older versions to check for duplicates)
-- If you have trouble building for UWP, please check the plugin settings (check your platform)
+- For UPW, please read these [special notes](https://github.com/mapbox/mapbox-unity-sdk/blob/develop/documentation/docs/windowsstore-uwp-hololens.md).

 ### General